openstack/charm-specs/specs/newton/approved/charm-layering.rst

 ------------

 Will any new git repositories need to be created?
-Yes there will initially be new repos created however these will migrate to the openstack repo.
+Yes there will initially be new repos created however these will migrate to the OpenStack repo.
 1. https://github.com/ChrisMacNaughton/juju-interface-ceph-client
 2. https://github.com/ChrisMacNaughton/juju-interface-ceph
 3. https://github.com/ChrisMacNaughton/juju-interface-ceph-radosgw